ihor-delta/ex-ethics/README.md

 The main idea of this discussion is the actions of the researcher, which are not limited to the context of society, but are directed towards reality as a whole.

 The question of the researcher’s spirituality will be omitted within the framework of these discussions.
 I will try to give a theoretical justification for ethics (the principle of action).

+Also, within the framework of the ethics of existence (hereinafter - ethics), we dare to talk not about an action that occurs in reality, but about an action aimed at reality - that is, about a certain thinking action (operation) carried out on the reality itself of the researcher before directing  action into reality.